kasper-piskorski/docs/pages/documentation/3-graql/graql-templating.md

 ## Basic Syntax

-Graql Templates are Graql statements with the addition of functions and variables.
-Graql templates are primarily used for migrating data into a Mindmaps graph, although as a component of graql can be used whevever writing Graql in java.
-You can find more examples of their usage in the Migration section of the documentaion.
+Graql templates are Graql statements with the addition of functions and variables.
+Graql templates are primarily used for migrating data into Grakn, although as a component of Graql, they can be used whevever writing Graql in Java.
+You can find more examples of their usage in the [Migration](../migration/migration.html) section of the documentation.

-{% include note.html content=" For the moment, Graql Template usage is limited to Graql java.
-It will not work in the shell. " %}
+{% include note.html content=" For the moment, Graql Template usage is limited to Graql Java.
+It will not work in the Graql shell. " %}

-Templates are used to expand Graql queries given data.
+Templates are used to expand Graql queries, given data.
 They allow you to control the flow of information.

 Accessing a single value:

 ```graql-template
 $x isa thing has value <value>
 ```

 Value in a nested context:

 ```graql-template
 $x isa person has name <person.name.firstName>
 ```